tinybirdco/tinybird-otel-template/TEMPLATE.md

 ## Before you start

-Before you connect OpenTelemetry to Tinybird, ensure:

-* You have a Tinybird workspace.
-* You have a Tinybird Token with **append** permissions to the target Data Sources.
-* You are running the Tinybird distribution of the OpenTelemetry Collector.
+Before you connect OpenTelemetry to Tinybird, ensure you are running the Tinybird distribution of the OpenTelemetry Collector.

 You can find the latest release of the Tinybird OpenTelemetry Collector here:

 * [GitHub Releases](https://github.com/tinybirdco/opentelemetry-collector-contrib/releases)
 * [Docker Hub](https://hub.docker.com/r/tinybirdco/opentelemetry-collector-contrib/tags)

-## Use the Tinybird OpenTelemetry project template
+## Setup the template

-To get started quickly, you can use the [Tinybird OpenTelemetry project template](https://github.com/tinybirdco/tinybird-otel-template).
-This template provides ready-to-use Data Sources and Pipes for storing and analyzing your telemetry data in Tinybird.
+Fork the GitHub repository and deploy the data project to Tinybird.

 ```bash
 # select or create a new workspace